kct2020/goutpal-com-skeleventy/site/blog/gout-bread/index.md

   <figcaption>{{ image_alt }}</figcaption>
 </figure>
 <h2 id="next">Gout &amp; Your Bread</h2>
-<p>Now, you can start to collect studies that help you and your doctor manage your bread consumption.
+<p>Now, you can start collecting studies that help you and your doctor manage your bread consumption.
 So I recommend that you create a list of these studies using the annotation features on this page.
 Also, think about other food items that you regularly eat with bread.
 Then search GoutPal for facts about those foods and add relevant studies to your list.</p>
 <p>If you can't find facts about your foods, <a href="https://links.goutpal.com/p/goutpal-links-gout-discussions?a=888958067" target="_blank">ask in the Gout Forum</a>.</p>
 <hr>
 Leave Gout & Bread to browse the <a href="/blog/bread-and-gout/">Bread and Gout</a> pages.